bormando/sauce-tests-java/README.md

 # SauceLabs Tests Java

 ## About
-This repo is an example of a test project for [SauceLabs](https://www.saucedemo.com/) wep app.
+This repo is an example of a test project for [SauceLabs](https://www.saucedemo.com/) web app.

 The tech stack is: